 For other classes and for Caesar and Illustrious

-1) These mountings had thickly armored gunhouses, a significant improvement over the open barbettes of the previous Royal Sovereign class.
-The mountings were of progressively better design, each one being used on a few ships until an improved version was available which in turn would be superseded by a newer version.
-The BII mountings were designed by Elswick and had shell and powder cages that were designed to terminate besides the rammers rather in line with them.
-When the cage reached the top it automatically dumped onto a 9 degree loading ramp leading to a bogie in line with the rammer.
-This arrangement allowed the cage to immediately return for the next round rather than having to wait for the ramming cycle.
+- These mountings had thickly armored gunhouses, a significant improvement over the open barbettes of the previous Royal Sovereign class.
+The mounting series were of progressively better design, each one being used on a few ships until an improved version was available which in turn would be superseded by a newer version.
+The BII mountings were designed by Elswick and had shell and powder cages that were designed to terminate beside the rammers rather in line with them.
+When the cage reached the top it automatically dumped its load onto a 9 degree loading ramp leading to a bogie in line with the rammer.
+This arrangement allowed the cage to immediately return for the next round rather than having to wait for the end of the ramming cycle.
 The BII did not have a stalk but it did revolve around a fixed trunk that had two cages connected by a wire and driven by a drum such that when one cage was at gunhouse level the other was at the magazine level.
 The barbette for the BII was pear shaped and used an external rammer located in the barbette that restricted loading to 0 degrees train, similar to older designs.
 The BII was the first British mounting where the training mass was balanced about the center of rotation and the elevating mass was balanced about the trunnions, thus allowing for hand-training of the mounts as well as lighter training engines.
-The guns were also well-balanced, even with the guns in the run out position, allowing for lighter elevating gear and hand-powered backup.
+This also means that the ship did not list when the turrets were trained abeam.
+The guns themselves were also well-balanced, even when in the run out position, allowing for lighter elevating gear and hand-powered backup.
 These mountings were hydraulically powered.
 Typical manning was 47 officers and men.
 As originally built, the cost of a Mark BII mounting was £30,000 for the mounting and an additional £20,000 for the two guns.

 27 June 2008 - Benchmark